jazmy/genai-file-organizer/README.md

 A self-hosted file organization system powered by multimodal AI.
 Analyzes file contents using vision-language models (VLMs) running entirely on your local machine—no cloud APIs, no data leaving your computer.

+View the [GenAI Secret Sauce for Local File Organization](https://genaisecretsauce.com/genai-secret-sauce-for-local-file-organization/) for insights on what I learned while building this tool.

 ![Main Dashboard](docs/screenshots/01-main-dashboard.png)

 ## Why GenAI File Organizer?